expressjs/expressjs.com/guide/migrating-4.md

 app.use('/birds', birds);
 ~~~

-The app will now be able to handle requests to `/birds` and
+The app will now be able to handle requests to the `/birds` and
-`/birds/about`, along with calling the `timeLog`
+`/birds/about` paths, and will call the `timeLog`
-middleware specific to the route.
+middleware that is specific to the route.

 <h3 id="other-changes">
 Other changes
 </h3>

-The following table lists other small but important changes in Express 4.
+The following table lists other small but important changes in Express 4:

 <table class="doctable" border="1">
 <tr>